subrotoice/js-basic/README.md

 A Set is a special type collection – “set of values” (without keys), where each value may occur only once.

+- new Set([iterable]) – creates the set, and if an iterable object is provided (usually an array), copies values from it into the set.
+- set.add(value) – adds a value, returns the set itself.
+- set.delete(value) – removes the value, returns true if value existed at the moment of the call, otherwise false.
+- set.has(value) – returns true if the value exists in the set, otherwise false.
+- set.clear() – removes everything from the set.
+- set.size – is the elements count.

 ```js
 let set = new Set();